Cloak and dagger world of spies exposed in NYC show

-“Spy, the Secret World of Espionage,” which opens at the Discovery Times Square on Friday, includes hundreds of artifacts, some from the vaults of the CIA and FBI and the National Reconnaissance Office (NRO).
+“Spy, the Secret World of Espionage,” which opens at the Discovery Times Square on Friday, includes hundreds of artefacts, some from the vaults of the CIA and FBI and the National Reconnaissance Office NRO.L.

 They range from a World War Two-era collapsible motorbike that could be dropped by parachute and deployed in 10 seconds and a German ENIGMA machine to create secret messages to a camel saddle used by one of the first CIA agents in Afghanistan after the 9/11 attacks to bugging devices, microdots and surveillance equipment.